FOMO. The Fear of Missing Out.

 We can choose by default, from what we have always done, or from social conditioning.
 It may have been what we once would have always chosen but life is fluid and expansive.
 We get to decide.
 Part of the wisdom for choosing well comes from knowing the why.
 What is the why that drives your behaviour?

 Tied into FOMO is FOBO – Fear of a Better Option.
 Patrick McGinnis, a Harvard Business School grad and venture capitalist, coined FOBO based on one of his MBA experiences as recounted to Boston Magazine.
 We are indeed overwhelmed by choices and options, to the point where people are commitment-phobic for fear that something “better” will come along.

 ② Are You Happy?

 The million dollar question.
 Isn’t being happy why we do what we do?
 Happiness, like life, is a journey.
 Our happy-meter does not have to dip when “bad” things happen.
 Our mood may alter but who we are – happy people or not – is a constant.

-When we are unhappy, we sometimes look outside ourselves for fulfilment.
+When we are unhappy, we sometimes look outside ourselves for fulfillment.
 Chasing after the “coolest” people or the “hippest” parties is smokes and mirror.

 Find out what makes you happy and do more of that.

 ③ Are You Trying to Distract Yourself From Something?

 Whether it is an inadequacy we feel or an unhealed trauma, the desire to distance ourselves from it is natural and understandable.
 As a short-term fix, this may be a helpful strategy.
 As a consistent coping mechanism, it leads us to be more and more separate from ourselves, and our own lives.
 The more we let go of the past, the more easily we can stay in the present.